Hypnotherapy for Weight Loss

 The hypnotic gastric band in its current form has been used since 2008 and there are various proprietary methods and techniques currently available.
 I choose not to directly simulate surgical procedures or the environment of an operating theatre as many people have a fear or phobia of these.
 Experience confirms that it is sufficient to suggest the idea that a gastric band is in position and operating the way it should.
 Cognitive Behavioural Therapy (CBT) and Neuro-linguistic programming (NLP) will be integrated with hypnotic suggestion therapy into the four sessions included in the standard package.
-The whole process typically takes around five weeks and CDs are provided for the client to maintain progress thereafter.
+The whole process typically takes around five or six weeks.

 It is important to mention that there may be psychological causes for excess weight.
 For instance, issues around guilt, low confidence, low self-esteem, abuse and others from past events, may have caused someone to have an unhealthy relationship with food.
 As a part of the treatment for the hypnotic gastric band, these aspects will be investigated if they are inhibiting progress in responding to the weight-loss suggestions.
 Additional sessions are therefore required in such cases, or where further dietary advice or food intolerance testing is requested.

 As a unique optional additional service, h2 Hypnotherapy works in association with h2 Natural Health's qualified and experienced natural health therapist who can provide dietary and nutrition advice to clients to complement the programme of hypnotherapy for all weight control treatments.
 This can also include food intolerance testing.
 Please enquire for details.